Sasabmeg/FOnline-BraveNewWorld/README.md

 Since I only work from time to time on this project, not sure if anyone would suggest pull request, I could respond in an acceptable timeframe, so for now be free to fork it or contact me on discord ( https://discord.gg/fwwjvKbNEu ) for more info.

+## Download

+Well, in case you are new to git and have trouble getting all parts together, here is the version of june 2023 version in a zip file: https://drive.google.com/drive/folders/1vwbpr6ibALMCTicI_XowWplHcCb66LTO?usp=sharing
+Working versions or ones thtat need testing may be added later, periodaically, but should not count on them.